 Price: Paid versions start from $10

-Online Alternative Office Suites (Bonus)
+Online Microsoft Office Alternatives (Bonus)

 If your productivity needs are fairly basic and you don’t really want to bother downloading heavy office suite applications for the occasional usage, you don’t have to.
 That’s because there are many online office suites that you can use for working with documents, spreadsheets, presentations and more, straight from your web browser.
-All you need is an Internet connection, and you’ve got a MS Office alternative.
+All you need is an internet connection, and you’ve got a MS Office alternative.
 Here are a few of them:

-- Office Online: It’s the closest you can get to a free version of the industry standard Microsoft Office.
+- Office Online (free): It’s the closest you can get to a free version of the industry standard Microsoft Office.
 Office Online lets you create and edit documents, presentations, and spreadsheets easily.
 There’s full support for PDF files, real-time collaboration, and all your documents are auto saved to your OneDrive account.

-- Google Docs: If you routinely use Google’s services (e.g. Gmail) as part of your daily workflow, Google Docs is a no-brainer.
+- Google Docs (free): If you routinely use Google’s services (e.g. Gmail) as part of your daily workflow, Google Docs is a no-brainer.
 Fully integrated with other Google services, Google Docs has robust support for MS Office format files.
 The constituent web-apps can be used for working with the documents offline, and the changes are synchronized later to your Google account.

-Advantages of using Online Office Suites
+Advantages of Using Online Microsoft Office Alternatives

 - Perfect for creating and editing lightweight documents, with inter-compatibility.